-General Motors blames UAW strike for gloomier outlook
+General Motors takes $2.9B hit from UAW strike

-General Motors says the United Auto Workers strike had a big impact on business at the end of summer and the pain isn't over.
+General Motors says the United Auto Workers strike had a big impact on business at the end of summer, and the pain isn't over.

 Continue Reading Below